kubernetes/website/content/en/docs/setup/_index.md

 ## Local-machine Solutions

-A local-machine solution is a perfect way to get started with Kubernetes.
+A local-machine solution is an easy way to get started with Kubernetes.
 You can create and test Kubernetes clusters without worrying about consuming cloud resources and quotas.